King-Darshan-Rawan/Image-Search/README.md

 - **Searching for Images**: Enter keywords or phrases into the search bar and press enter to retrieve images related to your search.
 - **Viewing Images**: Scroll through the search results to view the images returned by the Unsplash API.

+## Responsive Design

+The Image Search Engine is designed to be responsive, ensuring optimal viewing and usability across various devices, including desktops, tablets, and smartphones.

 ## API Integration

 This project integrates with the Unsplash API to fetch image data based on user queries.
 To use the Unsplash API in your own projects, you'll need to sign up for an account and obtain an API key.
 Replace the placeholder API key in the `imagesAi.js` file with your own API key to use the Unsplash API.